emscripten-core/emscripten/site/source/docs/compiling/Building-Projects.rst

 .. note::

-  The file output from *make* might have a different suffix: **.a** for a static library archive, **.so** for a shared library, **.o** or **.bc** for object files (these file extensions are the same as *gcc* would use for the different types).
+  The file output from *make* might have a different suffix: **.a** for a static library archive, **.so** for a shared library, **.o** for object files (these file extensions are the same as *gcc* would use for the different types).
   Irrespective of the file extension, these files contain something that *emcc* can compile into the final JavaScript + WebAssembly (typically the contents will be wasm object files, but if you build with LTO then they will contain LLVM bitcode).
-If the suffix is something else - like no suffix at all, or something like **.so.1** - then you may need to rename the file before sending it to *emcc*.

 .. note::